 It is clear that the Direct Benefit Transfer scheme could transform into significant benefits for the farmers and everybody else involved.
 However, it is also clear that there is still a lot of work yet to be completed by the government before this scheme can achieve fulfillment.

 Even in preliminary stages, though, the scheme has definitely aided the government’s aim of universal banking for all, with many villagers now opening up bank accounts.
 With this development, it has now become much easier for those wishing to avail farm loans from the rural areas of the country.
 The best personal loans in India are available on Finserv MARKETS, and you can apply for personal loans without having to put up any collateral.
 The loan can be repaid over a flexible tenure of 12 to 60 months, thereby allowing you a comfortable time frame to use the funds to meet operations.
+To experience a hassle free loan application experience, download our personal loan app today!
 As you got to know the benefits of personal loan learn how to get a personal loan from Finserv MARKETS

 Finserv MARKETS, a subsidiary of Bajaj Finserv, is a one-stop digital marketplace that has been created for consumers on the go.
 It offers 500+ financial and lifestyle products, all at one place.
 At Finserv MARKETS, we understand that every individual is different.
 And that’s why we have invested in creating a proposition – Offers You Value.
 A value proposition that ensures you get offers which are tailor made for you.
 We also offer an amazing product range and unique set of online offers across Loans, Insurance, Investment, Payments and an exclusive EMI store.
 Be it in helping you achieve your financial life goals or offering you the latest gadgets, we strive to offer what you are looking for.
 From simple and fast loan application processes to seamless and hassle-free claim-settlements, from no cost EMIs to 4 hours product delivery, we work towards fulfilling all your personal and financial needs.
 What’s more!
 Now enjoy the same benefits in just one click with our Finserv MARKETS App.